How do you know if you’re looking for passive income vs residual income? And what’s the difference between the two?

 - You had to buy the stock shares to receive the dividend payments

-- You had to investment money into a CD to receive interest
+- You had to invest money into a CD to receive interest

-- You had to investment in a stake of the company to make a partnership and receive a cut of the earnings
+- You had to invest in a stake of the company to make a partnership and receive a cut of the earnings

 So Then What is Residual Income?

-While passive income takes some initial investment, residual income differs by not requiring any financial investment at all.
+While passive income takes some initial investment, residual income differs by receiving income after you do some initial work.

-- Selling something over the Internet that doesn’t belong to you (and the website didn’t cost anything either) such as with an affiliate program
+- Selling something over the Internet that doesn’t belong to you such as with an affiliate program

 - Royalties from a song you recorded